Banks Peninsula (Nunavut)

-The Banks Peninsula (sometimes Banks' Peninsula) is located on the mainland of Canada's Nunavut territory.
-There are no communities on the peninsula, though the hamlet of Bathurst Inlet is located close by, to the south, across the waterway of Bathurst Inlet.
-The peninsula has an irregular coastline, including a portion bounded by Arctic Sound.
-Point Wollaston is the northernmost geographic feature.
+The Banks Peninsula (sometimes referred to as Banks' Peninsula) is located on the mainland of Canada's Nunavut territory.
+While there are no communities on the peninsula itself, the hamlet of Bathurst Inlet is situated nearby to the south, across the waterway of Bathurst Inlet.
+The peninsula features an irregular coastline, including a section bounded by Arctic Sound, with Point Wollaston being its northernmost geographic feature.

 The peninsula is one of many landforms named in honour of Sir Joseph Banks, President of the Royal Society.